hanmpark/pool_rank/README.md

 ## Configuration

-After executing pool_rank, you will have a new file called `settings` in the root with the following variables.
+After executing pool_rank, you will have a new file called `settings_pool_rank` in the root with the following variables.
 You could still modify them:
 ```bash
 # ESSENTIAL VARIABLES
 UID_42="" # your application's UID